grausof/keras-sincnet/README.md

 ## Where SincNet is implemented?
-To take a look into the SincNet implementation you should open the file *sincnet.py* and read the classes *SincConv1D* and the function *sinc*.
+To take a look into the SincNet layer implementation you should open the file *sincnet.py* and read the class *SincConv1D* and the function *sinc*.
+The rest of the network is in the *model.py* file

 ## How to use SincNet with a different dataset?